wizzlern/drupal-service-structure/readme.md

 - Use sites/default for settings and files.
   - Use the provided (modified) sites/default/default.settings.php.
   - The sites/default/settings.local.php will be included by settings.php
-- Install Drupal using the Configuration Installer installation profile.
+- Install Drupal using the installation profile.
-  - Make sure in the step 'Upload config', the configuration directory is /path/to/drupal-root/config-install
+  - Verify in the step 'Upload config', the Synchronisation directory is /path/to/drupal-root/config-install
-- Check the Status report page (/admin/reports/status) and fix any errors.
+- Check the Status report page and fix any errors.
-- Check that the site now contains a News content type.
+- Check that the site contains a News content type.
-- Import content by enabling the Wizzlern Example Content module (we_content).
-- Check that the site now contains News nodes.
+- Check that the site contains News nodes.